RyanSuda-Code/RyanSuda-Code/README.md

 ## Hi there 👋, I'm Ryan.

-Aspiring web developer with a background in Criminology, combining analytical thinking and problem-solving skills with hands-on experience in modern web technologies.
-Passionate about continuous learning and building intuitive, impactful web applications.
+Aspiring web developer with a background in Criminology.
+Passionate about continuous learning and building intuitive, impactful web applications, while combining analytical thinking and problem-solving skills with hands-on experience in modern web technologies.

+🌱 I’m currently learning <a href="https://developer.mozilla.org/en-US/docs/Web/HTML" target="_blank">HTML</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank">CSS</a>, and <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank">JavaScript</a>.

 <!--
 **RyanSuda-Code/RyanSuda-Code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.